MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-prefix-suffix.md

 # Benefits and Guidelines for using a Prefix or Suffix

+In your extension, the name of each new application object or any of its fields must contain a prefix or suffix.
+This rule applies to all AL objects and fields.
-It is **required** to use a prefix or suffix for the name property of the fields in your extension.
-You would then use the Caption/CaptionML values for what to display to the user.
+You can then use the [Caption](../developer/properties/devenv-caption-property.md)/[CaptionML](../developer/properties/devenv-captionml-property.md) values for what you decide to display to the user.

-You must use a prefix/suffix when naming all new objects.
 When you modify a core Dynamics 365 object using a Table Extension or Page Extension, the prefix must be defined at the control or field level.

 Declare your objects with a prefix as shown in the following examples.